bag of soil

 Bagged topsoil is typically sold in bags ranging from 0.75 cubic feet to 2 cubic feet in size.
 These bags are readily available at various retail locations and garden centers.
 Bagged topsoil is often preferred for small-scale projects or when precise measurements are required.
 Keep in mind that the number of bags needed to cover a specific area will depend on the volume of each bag.

-Bulk topsoil is sold by the cubic yard or cubic meter and is typically purchased in larger quantities.
+Bulk topsoil is sold by cubic yard or cubic meter and is typically purchased in larger quantities.
 It is often delivered via dump trucks or can be picked up from landscaping supply companies.
 Bulk topsoil is advantageous for larger projects as it is more cost-effective and requires less packaging.
 However, it may require additional equipment for spreading and leveling.

 Understanding the different measurements and forms of topsoil is essential when determining how much topsoil you need for your specific project.
 For more information on estimating the amount of topsoil required, refer to our article on how much topsoil do I need?